bmaupin/micro-civ-4/docs/comparison.md

 #### Religion, corporations, government types, civics, culture, etc.

 None of these systems exist in Polytopia.
 Other minor gameplay systems are also absent (happiness, health, maintenance, etc).

+#### Takeaway

+Because of the reduced number of systems, the feel of Polytopia ends up being quite different.
+In particular, cities in Polytopia do not experience automatic, continued growth and there are no workers that can be automated to improve the terrain, so a significant amount of time is spent improving the surrounding terrain in order to grow cities.
+Exploration is also largely not automated and so some time is spent manually exploring the map.

+Beyond this, the tech tree is much smaller and technologies can be purchased, meaning the tech tree is exhausted relatively early in the game as compared to Civ, leaving one less system to interact with.

+If the player is expecting Polytopia to be a shorter version of Civilization then Polytopia may feel like a more shallow experience because more time is spent with a fewer number of systems, and much of that time is spent performing manual work that might otherwise be automated in Civ.
+However, Polytopia can still be an enjoyable experience when considered as an alternative way to experience the 4X genre distinct from Civilization, despite its similarities.